Divar: Location

 It is located approximately upriver 10 km from Panjim.
 The island is dis-connected from Old Goa on the south-east side, Ribandar, on the south-west side and Naroa on the north side, all by ferry.
 A launch also connects Divar to the city of Panjim from further north-west, in the island-village of Vanxim.
 The Konkan Railway passes through the village and the nearest stop to the village is the train station at Carambolim.

-The drive to the village is less scenic than to be expected, with barren fields and small hills lacing the roadway, very atypical of the Goan countryside.
+The approach to the village is passes through barren fields and small hills.

 Villages

 Initially, there were three Communidades in Divar : Piedade, São Matias (now Malar), Goathias.
 The Piedade Communidade was later sub-divided into two, Goltim and Navelim.

 According to legend, the original inhabitants of this island were people who once lived in Old Goa but had to desert during a disastrous pestilence that heavily decimated the population of Old Goa.